Curriculum Vitae

 Edited Volumes

-2007 Joseph Salmons & Shannon Dubenion-Smith, eds.
+2007 Joseph Salmons and Shannon Dubenion-Smith, eds.
 Historical Linguistics 2005: Selected papers from the 17th International Conference on Historical Linguistics, Madison, 31 July — 5 August 2005.
 Amsterdam: John Benjamins.
 (Current Issues in Linguistic Theory.)

 2003 Christof Mauch & Joseph Salmons, eds.
 German-Jewish Identities in America.
 Madison: Max Kade Institute.